 If after reading this you still want to buy retail paint, get yourself down to any bog standard DIY store.
 Even B&Q or Homebased.
 Anywhere designed to sell to the homeowner.
 If you want a proper product to do a proper job, get yourself down to a Trade counter and buy directly from Dulux, Johnstone’s or Crown.
 All three of the big trade brands manufacture good quality trade products and you will get great advice by going directly to the source.
 The only downside is, unless you have a trade account your paint will be very expensive.
 It will be a lot cheaper if you buy your paint online.
 The best website I know of for trade paint is The Paintshed.
 CLICK HERE to visit the Paint Shed.

-What do Other Decorators Have to Say?
+What do Other Decorators Think When it comes to Retail Vs Trade Paint?

 You’re giving away our trade secrets here!!
 But that is 100% spot on.
 Buying retail paint is false economy.
 The finish is never as good and you’re left with something that just won’t last.
 I refuse to use anything retail on a job.